By JR Isabelle Cunningham

-The ideal is that once we have perceived a threat and are automatically and instantaneously catapulted into the Fight-or-Flight Response, we run or fight for our lives; all the chemicals and responses are burned up during that action.
+The idea is that once we have perceived a threat and are automatically and instantaneously catapulted into the Fight-or-Flight Response, we run or fight for our lives; all the chemicals and responses are burned up during that action.
 We can then return to our ‘normal’ relaxed state once we are safe, with perfect hormonal balance and resume ordinary body function with our immune system working at optimal levels, have regular heartbeat, relaxed muscles, healthy oxygenation through normal breathing, a digestive and elimination system that works perfectly and a brain that is clear and intelligent.

 Unfortunately, most people don’t realise they are in the Fight-or-Flight Response most, if not all, of the time.
-This causes their bodies to function in a way that causes ill health; in the long-term this is responsible for a multitude of diseases from poor eyesight to digestive problems and most certainly cancer.
+This causes their bodies to function in a way that causes ill health; in the long-term, this is responsible for a multitude of diseases from poor eyesight to digestive problems and most certainly cancer.

 Prolonged time in the Fight-or-Flight Response also causes emotional problems and mood swings along with depression and anxiety.
 There are many wonderful natural therapies and conventional medical procedures available to try and combat these illnesses and diseases.
 The problem is that while the Fight-or-Flight Response is still ‘turned on’, they are fighting a losing battle.
 They are trying to heal cells that are living in a toxic environment and working against, rather than with, the body’s natural functions.

-Once we understand how to turn the Fight-or-Flight Response off and return our body to its relaxed state, our amazing bodies have ultimate power to regenerate and heal themselves.
-Meditation is the principal way to maintain a relaxed body and calm mind.
-Regular practice not only helps us to switch the Fight-or-Flight Reaction off, it helps to release old, unhelpful belief systems that are often the cause of us perceiving danger (and getting stressed out) when we are not being physically threatened.
+Once we understand how to turn the Fight-or-Flight Response off and return our body to its relaxed state, our amazing bodies have the ultimate power to regenerate and heal themselves.
+Meditation is the principal way to maintain a relaxed body and a calm mind.
+Regular practice not only helps us to switch the Fight-or-Flight Reaction off, but it also helps to release old, unhelpful belief systems that are often the cause of us perceiving danger (and getting stressed out) when we are not being physically threatened.
 So, we experience the Fight-or-Flight Response less, when it is not necessary to save our lives.

 Every holistic healer and complementary therapist would greatly benefit their clients by developing a professional understanding of Meditation Therapy.

 In conventional medicine, the apparent disappearance of cancer cells is called “remission”.
-We don’t say it’s gone or "yay, your healed", it is just in remission.
+We don’t say it’s gone or "yay, you're healed", it is just in remission.
 That is because it so often comes back.
-The dis-ease is still there, hiding somewhere.
+The disease is still there, hiding somewhere.
 We will keep checking; every six weeks, then every three months, every six months, every year, every five years.
 Because it almost always comes back…and that is because the root cause has not been eradicated.

 So, what is the root cause of illness (whether its cancer or depression or addiction or thyroid issues or absolutely anything else)?